cscorley/triage/paper/sections/01_introduction.md

 location-based, and as such must rely on a feature location technique (FLT) to locate relevant source code entities before a developer can be identified with the mined information.
-Hence, their accuracy is heavily influenced by the accuracy of the underlying FLT.
+Hence, their accuracy is heavily influenced by the accuracy of the underlying FLT to locate the correct source code entities.

 In this paper, we propose an activity-based developer identification technique (DIT) that uses changeset topic modeling to determine appropriate developers by